Buy to Let Mortgages

 What types of BTL mortgages are there?

-This type of Buy-to-let (BTL) loan requires the borrower to pay off the capital sum as well as the loan interest so that at the end of the period it is fully repaid.
-This is the safe option as it guarantees that what ever happens, the loan will have been paid off by the end of the mortgage.
-Are there any disadvantages?
+This type of Buy-to-let (BTL) mortgage requires the borrower to pay off the capital sum of the loan as well as the loan interest so that at the end of the period it is fully repaid.
+This is the safe option as it guarantees that what ever happens, the BTL mortgage will have been paid off by the end of the loan period.
+Are there any disadvantages of this type of mortgage?
 There are two basic drawbacks for a landlord.
-Firstly, from a tax point of view it is only the interest part of the loan that is offset able against rental income.
+Firstly, from a tax point of view it was only the interest part of the loan that is offset able against rental income.
+This tax advantage will unfortunately end in 2020 unless you are renting out a Furnished Holiday Let.
 Secondly, repayments will be higher.
 This means that it is much easier to sustain a negative cash flow for a landlord with a repayment mortgage.
 This inability for a landlord to meet loan repayments from rentals means that the size of the loan that lenders are prepared to advance will probably be smaller.

 Interest only mortgages

 This type of Buy-to-let (BTL) loan requires the borrower to repay only the interest on the loan, in much the same way as you would with the minimum payment on a credit card.
-The good thing for a landlord is that their entire payment is offset able against rental income thereby maximising the reduction of their rental profits and any potential income tax liability.
-However, the ‘downside’ is that it does mean that a landlord has no means of repaying the loan at the end of the mortgage period.
-Sounds scary – but there is a range of options and specialist advice from Independent Financial Advisers (IFAs) who can advise you on your options in brief they can be summarised as follows:
+The good news used to be for a landlord is that their entire payment is offset able against rental income thereby maximising the reduction of their rental profits and any potential income tax liability.
+Sadly no longer!
+However, the ‘downside’ is that it does mean that a landlord has no means of repaying the loan at the end of the BTL mortgage period.
+Sounds scary – but there are a range of options and specialist advice from Independent Financial Advisers (IFAs) who can advise you on your options in brief they can be summarised as follows:

 Do nothing – continue to pay the interest and hope that the real value of the loan reduces because of inflation and the value of your investment rises resulting in every increasing amounts of equity